Interested in getting an overview of an HR manager’s job description, responsibilities, and expectations?

 - Monitor and implement applicable human resource federal and state requirements to ensure legal compliance

-- Conduct investigations on employees’ records and background to protect the company
+- Conduct investigations on employees’ records and backgrounds to protect the company

 - Represent the organization at hearings when necessary